Calvinbullock/battleship/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
+* Better user input handaling for ship placement
-* add a computerized player.
+* start computerized seconed player